 We use AWS encryption protocols created with the focus on HIPAA compliance and capable of protecting data during its entire lifecycle.

 With the aim of using the tools that implement our own HIPAA compliance measures, we selected MongoDB as one of our database providers.
 MongoDB has adapted its database services to ensure the protection of PHI as required by HIPAA.
 Particularly, the database meets the requirements for user authentication and authorization, system security audit, and encryption of data at rest.

 For data traffic between AWS EC2 instances, we use the Amazon VPC with its integrated encryption mechanisms.
 For data exchange between the MongoDB database and external sources, we implement TLS/SSL encryption mechanisms with the help of stunnel TLS Proxy ensuring secure data traffic to and from the database.

 For data caching, we use the Redis database that encrypts its data traffic with the help of Spiped utility.

-HIPAA requires the HA/DR support for RDS instances to ensure the availability of the database during any system failures or planned maintenance.
+HIPAA requires HA/DR support for RDS instances to ensure the availability of the database during any system failures or planned maintenance.
 We use the Multi-AZ deployment option provided by AWS where RDS instance replicas are automatically launched in other Availability Zones.
 With Multi-AZ, data is constantly synchronized between the main RDS instance and its replicas to make sure that the replicated database is always up-to-date and can be used to retrieve the data should the main one fail or be otherwise unavailable.

-Should you need more information on the security measures implemented in Quickblox products or on HIPAA compliance, in particular, contact us for a detailed discussion.
+Should you need more information on the security measures implemented in QuickBlox products or on HIPAA compliance, in particular, contact us for a detailed discussion.